DexBrox/mobileGIS24/README.md

-# MobileGIS24
+##### MobileGIS24 ####

-Software to use:
+# Software to use:
   - git for version control and collaborating
   - webstorm for developing with framework react native -> best access to sensors and device functions (like ring tones and vibrations)

-Goal: Tourist map with navigation
+# Goal: Tourist map with navigation
   - we need: knowledge on tourist spots
   - access to navigation sensors and maybe other (e.g. pose refinement via CV by google)
   - maybe other device functions

+# Minimal features
+  - Use of location Sensor (GNSS)
+  - Visualization of map tiles (WMS)
+  - Visualization of features (WFS)
+  - Appropriate Control
+  - Optional: Creation of new features (WFS-T)

-What to do next:
+# What to do next (16.05.24):
-- get to know the language
+  - Implement features, first: Use of location Sensor (GNSS)